SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 ### Generating your own Client to access the REST-API

-Usually each Consumer will implement its own caller client classes for:
+Usually each Consumer will implement its own caller client classes for out of the downloaded **json-definitions** [API Specification File](https://developer.sbb.ch/apis/journey-service/documentation) for:
 * Model deserialization
 * Request support

 In case you are using a framework, please check:
+* support of Header-fields (needed for e.g. "v2/trips Scroll-Context")
 * OffsetDateTime handling especially for journey-planner aspects:
     * <ins>We highly recommend requesting serialized instances as **UTC with a recognizable offset**</ins> for e.g. "2020-12-18T14:55:00**+01:00**" or "2020-07-21T14:55:00**+02:00**" (where both correspond to Switzerland once in wintertime and once in summertime)
     * If you use "Z"(ulu) notation the same samples above would serialize to "2020-12-18T13:55:00**Z**" or "2020-07-21T12:55:00**Z**".
 In such a case Journey-Service has no chance to determine the intended timezone and as a fallback we interprete all such data as "Europe/Zurich" timezone and might lead to unexpected results on the caller side!